TCP at THE ACADEMY...

 We extend a special invitation for your early involvement!
 With the links below you can sign-up for various levels of involvement and share your input to help shape the future of this one-of-a-kind program!.

-Click on the link above if you would like to receive affordable housing or work space, participate in TCP's public programming on site, to access our event space, or if you might be interested in joining TCP's ART-FORCE staff at the Academy.
+Click on the link above if you would like to participate in TCP’s ART-FORCE RESIDENCY, receive flexible below market housing, work space, participate in TCP's public programming on site, to access our event space, or if you might be interested in joining TCP's ART-FORCE staff at the Academy.

 Please consider providing input that will better enable us to serve Atlanta through ART-FORCE.